hendrikboom3/rackettown/README.md

 ## opengl.notes:

 This project is slowly turning into my reintroduction to opengl.
-I may aandon pict3d altogether.
+I may abandon pict3d altogether.